 Judaica Gifts | Boca Raton, FL

-Devon's Diamonds & Decor offers more than just jewelry.
+Devon's Diamonds & Decor in Boca Raton, offers more than just jewelry.
 We carry a large selection of unique giftware and Judaica as well.
 Judaica is the term used for things pertaining to Jewish life and customs and we strive to carry only exclusive lines.
 Our Judaica items come from Israel, American Jewish artists and famous designers.
 The two main designers of Judaica that are displayed in our showroom are Gary Rosenthal and Michael Aram.

 Some of the many beautiful Judaica items we carry are:

 Some of the most sought after and admired Judaica items in our showroom are the gifts for a Jewish wedding.
 Each piece from this collection by Gary Rosenthal has a tube to hold the broken glass from the wedding ceremony.
 It is a perfect way for the couple to preserve and display the memories for years to come.

 Two of the biggest names in contemporary Jewish art...